-This section examines the wording of J3D5 and J3D6, as well as the Housing Provision requirements for a thermal break (13.2.5(5) and 13.2.3(7)).
-Some confusion has arisen from the slightly different wording of the provisions for thermal breaks found in Volume 1 compared to the Housing Provisions.
+This section examines the wording of Extracts from Volume One (J3D5 and J3D6, as well as the Housing Provision requirements for a thermal break (13.2.5(5) and Extracts from Housing Provisions (13.2.3(7)).
+Some confusion has arisen from the slightly different wording of the provisions for thermal breaks found in Volume One compared to the Housing Provisions.
 The purpose of this section is to analyse the wording of each clause and determine if there is a functional difference.